Edit on GitHub

 dvc.yaml

 You can configure machine learning projects in one or more dvc.yaml files.
-The list of stages is typically the most important part of a dvc.yaml file, though the file can also be used to configure metrics, params, and plots, either as part of a stage definition or on their own.
+The list of stages is typically the most important part of a dvc.yaml file, though the file can also be used to configure artifacts, metrics, params, and plots, either as part of a stage definition or on their own.

 dvc.yaml uses the YAML 1.2 format and a human-friendly schema explained below.
 We encourage you to get familiar with it so you may modify, write, or generate them by your own means.